 According to the Vision Council, 80% of American adults use digital devices more than two hours per day.
 Nearly 67% use two or more devices at the same time.
 Fifty-nine percent have symptoms of digital eye strain.

-Since our eyes are not good at blocking blue light, nearly all visible blue light passes through the front of the eye (cornea and lens) and reaches the retina, the cells that convert light for the brain to process into images.
+Since our eyes are not good at blocking blue light, nearly all visible blue light passes through the front of the eye (cornea and lens).
+It then reaches the retina, the cells that convert light for the brain to process into images.

 Constant exposure to blue light over time could damage retinal cells and cause vision problems such as age-related macular degeneration.
 It can also contribute to cataracts, eye cancer and growths on the clear covering over the white part of the eye.
 According to a vision study by the National Eye Institute, children are more at risk than adults because their eyes absorb more blue light from digital devices.